cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/Guaranteed-stake-updates.md

 # Guaranteed Stake Updates on Withdrawal
 Withdrawals are one of the critical flows in the EigenLayer system.
+Guaranteed stake updates ensures that all middlewares that an operator has opted into (i.e. delegated for slashing) are notified at the appropriate time regarding any withdrawals initiated by an operator.
+To put it simply, an operator can "queue" a withdrawal at any point in time.
+In order to complete the withdrawal, all of the operator's obligations related to keeping their stake slashable.
+The contract `Slasher.sol` keeps track of the `latestServerUntil` time, which is the timestamp after which their stake has served its obligations.

 ## Storage Model